 As far as sweet treats go, healthy strawberries are a great choice because they’re low in calories and low on the glycemic index, which means they won’t cause a blood sugar crash.
 Yet they’re deliciously sweet and packed with nutrients women need.

-The nutrients of strawberries, including manganese, folate, K and C will help your sex hormones stay balanced.
+The nutrients of strawberries, including manganese, folate and vitamins K and C will help your sex hormones stay balanced.
 And as one of the benefits of these nutrients and vitamins in strawberries, they should help diminish the symptoms of PMS – what a relief!

 In summary, potential strawberry benefits to a woman’s sex life include: